MKLab-ITI/hackair-data-retrieval/README.md

 framework.
 The CD component applies concept detection on each image of the request and returns a set of scores that represent the algorithm’s confidence that the sky concept appears in each image.
 When a response is received by the CD component, the IA service parses it to check which images are the most likely to depict sky based on the confidence scores calculated by the CD component.
-A relatively high (0.8) threshold is used to lower the probability of sending non-sky-depicting images for subsequent analysis.
-At step 3, the IA service sends a request to the sky localization (SL) component which implements the FCN-based sky localization framework.
-This is a computationally heavy processing step that is carried out on the GPU of the IA server.
-The response of the SL component is the sky mask of each image of the request.
-To minimize the time required for sending the masks to the IA service, a compression algorithm is first applied to reduce the size of the masks.
 Then, the IA service receives the response from the SL component (step 4) and sends a request to the ratio computation (RC) component.
 The RC component takes the sky masks computed by the FCN approach as input, refines them by applying the heuristic approach on top of them and computes the R/G and G/B ratios of each image (in case all checks of